 In 1479 B.C., Queen Hatshepsut issued the order to build this magnificent temple.
 She constructed the temple to depict the story of her life, which took roughly fifteen years to finish.
 Hatshepsut’s administrator, Senenmut, designed the temple.
 He carefully built it based on the Temple of Mentuhotep II, but he expanded every part of it.

-The Temple of Hatshepsut is a semi-rock structure.
+Hatshepsut Temple is a semi-rock structure.
 A carved-in-the-rock sanctuary links up with its ground chambers.
-The temple is made up of three terrace steps that rise over each other and are linked by gentle stair-ramps.
+Hatshepsut Temple is made up of three terrace steps that rise over each other and are linked by gentle stair-ramps.
 The following is a list of these features:

 The temple’s lower terrace.